BSc (Hons) in Software Engineering, Durham University

 Which book or website would you recommend alumni read/visit?

 I’d recommend ‘A Book About Innocent: Our Story and Some Things We’ve Learned’ by the drinks company Innocent because it really is that simple!
-You should also take a look at www.humbledmba.com and www.twitter.com – use it as a news feed and get involved in the conversation.
+You should also take a look at websites such as humbledMBA and Twitter – use them as news feeds and get involved in the conversation.